jimmycleuren/fireping/docs/docs/getting_started_files/installation_slave_manual.md

 ---
-title: "Manual installation guide for the Slaves"
+title: "Manual installation guide for the slaves"
 permalink: /docs/getting-started/slaves/manual
 key: docs-getting-started-slaves-manual
 ---

 # Download fireping
-Before you can setup a Slave, you need to download some dependencies and the Fireping source.
-After that you can configure the Slave
+Before you can setup a slave, you need to download some dependencies and the Fireping source.
+After that you can configure the slave

 ## Installing OS dependencies
 First open a terminal and run these commands